 Helpful related articles:

 The highest ranking of those practicalities include space, and surroundings.
 The latter is often the biggest objective to overcome when choosing what is right for you.
 Are you able to make significant levels of sound?
-There is no getting around the fact that acoustic drums make a lot of sound (I can’t bring myself to use the term “noise”), and this often rules them out in apartment buildings, unless you have very tolerant neighbors, or you use the sound dampening options available to you.
+There is no getting around the fact that acoustic drums make a lot of sound, and this often rules them out in apartment buildings, unless you have very tolerant neighbors, or you use the sound dampening options available to you.

 Even in houses, the sound can permeate outside and into your neighborhood.
 I used to get around this by having an agreement with my neighbors as to when I could play, and I never played after 8pm at night.
 So if you are reading this and thinking that the sound levels could be an issue, then electronic drums may be the way to go, simply because you can play using headphones, or at lower volumes through an amplifier.
 If sound control is your primary concern, then please be sure to read our blog on this topic before you abandon all consideration of an acoustic drum set.
 Also, it is not accurate to assume that electronic drums make no sound at all.
 The sound of the sticks hitting the pads, plastic cymbals, and especially the bass drum beater hitting the bass pad can be a source of annoyance for the non-drummers in the household.